nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws3.md

 !!!
 Note

-    The Free Tier Eligible tag lets us know that this particular operating system is covered by the Free Tier program where you use the service with limits without being charged.
-Limits could be based on how much storage you can use and how many hours you can use in one month.
+    The Free Tier Eligible tag lets us know that this particular operating system is covered by the Free Tier program where you use (limited) services without being charged.
+Limits could be based on how much storage you have access to and/or how many hours of compute you can perform in a one month.

 ### Step 5: Set up optional configurations